National Teacher Accreditation

 3.4.5.
 Do not forward emails warning about viruses (they are invariably hoaxes and the Executive Director will probably already be aware of genuine viruses – if in doubt, contact them for advice);

 3.4.6.
 Do not open an email unless you have a reasonably good expectation of what it contains, and do not download files unless they are from a trusted source.
+For example, do open report.doc from a colleague you know but do not open explore.zip sent from an address you have never heard of, however tempting.
 Alert IT Support if you are sent anything like this unexpectedly; this is one of the most effective means of protecting NTA against email virus attacks.

 3.5.
 Email signatures